Graining Fork Nature Preserve Rules

 All climbing groups must contact KRAG directly.
 KRAG will coordinate with the manager of the Graining Fork Nature Preserve to ensure that your group is properly registered to climb at the Preserve.

-Any group not complying with the regulations maybe 1) banned from Graining Fork Nature Preserve indefinitely, and/or 2) charged with trespassing (with or without permits).
+Any group not complying with the regulations 1) may be banned from Graining Fork Nature Preserve indefinitely, 2) may be charged with trespassing (with or without permits), and/or 3) may have gear confiscated.